Josephine Apieu Jenaro Aken: Politics

 Before joining the Government of South Sudan, she was the Director of the Sudan Women Association based in London Abbey Community Centre, Kilburn, London, UK.
 She was a senior civil servant in the Government of Southern Sudan.
 From 1994 to 2008, Aken served in the National Liberation Council for the Sudan People's Liberation Movement (SPLM).

 Charity Work

-In 2000, Aken was appointed the chair for the Camden And Westminster Refugee Training Partnership.
+In 2000, Josephine Aken was appointed the chair for the Camden And Westminster Refugee Training Partnership.
 She remained at the charity until 2004.
 A few years later, in 2006, Aken moved back to South Sudan and was selected to direct the Southern Sudan Employees Justice Commission (SSJEC).

 Death

-On May 2, 2008, Aken died in a plane crash alongside her husband Minister for SPLA Affairs General Dominic Dim Deng, in Juba, Sudan.
+On May 2, 2008, Josephine Aken died in a plane crash alongside her husband Minister for SPLA Affairs General Dominic Dim Deng, in Juba, Sudan.